pvasilev/go-kwin6/README.md

 It may also stop working if KWin people change the KWin internals in future versions.
 For example, this will **NOT** work on **KWin5** and below, because the internal object/method names are different.

-TODO: Add capabilities for setting window geometry/state.
+TODO: Add capabilities for setting window geometry.
 I don't seem to need that at this point though.

 [^x11]: should also work in X11